SModcast

 SModcast is a podcast featuring filmmaker Kevin Smith.
 The show was initially co-hosted with Smith's long-time producing partner Scott Mosier, although over the years, Mosier's appearances have been sporadic with a series of guest hosts taking his place.
 New episodes were initially released each Sunday night/Monday morning, with more recent episodes being released on a much more infrequent schedule.
 The episodes are generally one hour in length and feature Smith and Mosier, or a guest co-host, discussing current events and other non-sequitur topics.

 The name was derived from taking the first letters of "Smith" and "Mosier" and replacing the "P" in podcast.
 The podcast was originally distributed through Smith's entertainment website Quick Stop Entertainment.
 New episodes were made available for download each Sunday night or Monday morning, and are then released through the RSS feed the following Friday in order to ease bandwidth strains on the Quickstop Entertainment.
 On January 1, 2010, the host site was sold, the SModcasts were removed and a dedicated site was started.
 In addition, the one-week delay for iTunes subscribers was dropped starting with SModcast 101.

 In September 2009, a book of Smith's favorite SModcasts called Shootin' the Sh*t with Kevin Smith was released.

 SMoffee

 In partnership with the Just Coffee Cooperative, SModcast launched its official coffee called SMoffee.
 This coffee is a blend of Mexican, Colombian and Ethiopian coffees with one dollar of every purchase going to The Wayne foundation.

 SMeaker

 For Kevin Smith's second collaboration with Etnies they created the first sneakers based on a podcast, SMeaker.
-They were launched at the 2011 San Diego Comic-Con International.
+They were launched at the 2011 San Diego Comic-Con.